dominikberse/homeassistant-bluetooth-mesh/README.md

 The command line interface is still a little messy, but the workflow to add a device is as follows:

 - `python3 gateway.py scan`: Scan for unprovisioned devices
-- `python3 gateway.py prov add <uuid>`: Provision a device
+- `python3 gateway.py prov add <uuid>`: Provision a device _or_
+- `python3 gateway.py prov add`: Provision all device from config file
 - `python3 gateway.py prov config <uuid>`: Configure device (set application keys) to work with this gateway

 Now:

-- `python3 gateway.py list`: Should include the newly provisioned device
+- `python3 gateway.py list`: Should include the newly provisioned devices

 To remove a device use: